Looking for the best things to do in Granada, Spain?

 Where to next?

-If Granada is your first stop on your Andalusia itinerary, you can choose to travel west to Seville and then north to Cordoba.
-Or you can travel east to Malaga and the beautiful Costa del Sol.
-Malaga makes a great base for day trips to surrounding areas in Andalusia.
+If Granada is your first stop on your Andalusia itinerary, you can choose to travel west to Seville and then north to Cordoba, where the magnificent Mezquita awaits.
+We have a complete one-day itinerary for Cordoba that you can follow.

 And if you are planning a very short visit to Andalusia, read my post on covering the top 5 sights in the province in just 3 days!

 Did you find this article informative?
 Pin it for later reference!